 - “A Broader View provided me with a once in a lifetime opportunity that I will cherish for the rest of my life. … My accommodation, meals and feeling of security was amazing!” -- Kimberly

-La Tortuga Feliz is next on our list with a 96% overall rating from Go Overseas users and its standout score for “impact,” a 9.8 out of 10.
+La Tortuga Feliz has a 96% overall rating from Go Overseas users and a standout score for “impact,” a 9.8 out of 10.

 Here are a few quotes from alumni:

 - “Just imagine: full moon, desolated beach and in front of you a big leatherback turtle covering her nest.
 You, sitting there in the sand, staring at her and safeguard a big plastic bag with turtle eggs.
 For me it was one of the best moments of my life.” -- Simcha

 - “One of my favorite parts of the project is the feeling of community that you have while you are there.
 Everyone chips in to help out around the project site, everyone eats meals together, and everyone can play volleyball together!” -- Kelly